 (iii) Legal Investment.
 This Agreement and each Transaction hereunder do not constitute any kind of investment by Party B that is proscribed by any constitution, charter, law, rule, regulation, investment guideline, restriction or policy, government code, constituent or governing instrument, resolution, guideline, ordinance, order, writ, judgment, decree, charge, or ruling to which Party B (or any of its officials in their respective capacities as such) or its property or revenues is subject.

-(iv) Assets of Party B. No Affiliate or other person, firm, corporation, entity or association may liquidate, borrow, encumber or otherwise utilize the assets (including without limitation the source of funds) of Party B.
+[]

 (v) Organization.
 Party B is a political subdivision of the State of Oregon.